-Please do feel free to contact Vicki Leigh or Charlotte Hammond if you require any clarification or further detail.
+Please do feel free to contact the BREEAM team at ESC on 0121 214 8998 or via email if you require any clarification or further detail.

 That’s why we’re delighted to let you know that our ISO9001:2008 processes have just been audited by QMS International and… we passed with absolutely no corrective actions required!

-Congratulations are due to Vicki Leigh who is now a qualified BREEAM AP (Accredited Professional)!
+Congratulations are due to Vicki Wilson who is now a qualified BREEAM AP (Accredited Professional)!

-The BREEAM AP qualification is only granted to suitably experienced construction professionals who can prove their knowledge of environmental design and associated design process enabling the delivery of buildings that meet BREEAM chaussures nike free certification requirements.
+The BREEAM AP qualification is only granted to suitably experienced construction professionals who can prove their knowledge of environmental design and associated design process enabling the delivery of buildings that meet BREEAM certification requirements.

 In recognition of the significant contribution a BREEAM AP can make to the design process, extra credits are given in some BREEAM schemes for appointing and using an AP.

-We are delighted to announce that Vicki has today received confirmation of her Associate Membership of the Institute of Environmental Management and Assessment.
+We are delighted to announce that Vicki has today received confirmation of her Associate Membership of the Institute of Environmental Management and Assessment (AIEMA).

-This has been achieved following a period of intensive study and an Associate Entry Exam through which Vicki demonstrated her understanding of environmental issues including law and policies, reporting and the application of environmental management & assessment tools.
+This has been achieved following a period of intense study as well as an Associate Entry Exam through which Vicki has demonstrated her understanding of environmental issues including law and policies, reporting and the application of environmental management & assessment tools.